ltrudu/MouseEffects/Wiki/Features.md

 - **Lazy Initialization** - Resources created only when needed
 - **Automatic Cleanup** - GPU resources properly disposed
 - **Memory Efficient** - Structured buffers minimize memory usage

+### Dynamic Screen Capture Optimization

+Effects that use screen capture can implement dynamic capture mode:

+- **State-Based Capture**: Capture only runs when effect needs it (e.g., Water Ripple only captures when ripples are active)
+- **Automatic Switching**: Effects signal their capture needs via `RequiresContinuousScreenCapture`
+- **Major FPS Impact**: Disabling capture when idle can improve FPS from ~50 to ~120+ on some systems

+### Shader Optimizations

+- **Precomputed Values**: Expensive operations (division) computed on CPU where possible
+- **Early Exit**: Shaders skip processing when no active elements exist
+- **Partial Buffer Updates**: Only upload changed data to GPU

 ### Multi-GPU Support